The Semester 2 2018 further deferred exam period is 11-22 February 2019.

-The provisional timetable for Semester 2 2018 deferred exams is now available.
+The provisional timetable for Semester 2 2018 further deferred exams and Spring/Summer 2018 exams is now available.

 This is a read-only timetable that lists your exam dates and times, which are subject to change.